The most valuable Masterplan in London

 Detailed designs will incorporate the latest sustainable technology and the Masterplan’s 7,500 new homes will range from elegant mansion blocks to smart family homes, loft-style apartments and affordable housing.

 The scheme will also provide 10,000 new jobs and state-of-the-art health, education, cultural and community facilities.

-In 2012, the Royal Borough of Kensington & Chelsea (RBKC) and the London Borough of Hammersmith & Fulham (LBHF) resolved to grant planning consent for the Earls Court Masterplan.
-In January 2013, Capco also signed a Conditional Land Sale Agreement with LBHF, entitling it to acquire the Council’s 22 acres of land within the ECOA.
+The Royal Borough of Kensington & Chelsea (RBKC) and the London Borough of Hammersmith & Fulham (LBHF) have now granted formal outline planning consent for the Earls Court Masterplan.

 LBHF has also granted detailed planning consent for Lillie Square, a residential scheme on the site of a car park on Seagrave Road.

 Detailed planning applications will soon be submitted for Earls Court and West Brompton Village, and a proposal to change the use of the Empress State Building from office to residential.

 Further detailed planning applications for the other villages will be submitted in due course.

 Capco has exercised its option in relation to the CLSA.
 This will enable LBHF and Capco to agree a phasing strategy in relation to achieving vacant possession of the land and subsequent draw down.

 Discussions continue with Transport for London following the announcement in July of the agreement to pursue proposals to settle heads of terms for a joint venture to enable the development of Earls Court 1 & 2 in line with the Earls Court Masterplan.